Science

 Science Curriculum

-• Progression leading to big ideas in science
+• Progress knowledge leading to ‘big ideas’ in science

-• Active involvement of children in their own learning
+• Gives them an active involvement of children in their own learning

-• Cultivates a spirit of enquiry in pupils with practical exploration and inspiring investigation activities
+• Cultivate a spirit of enquiry in pupils with practical exploration and inspiring investigation activities.

 EYFS